keerthana2710/Rbac/README.md

 - Routing:
   - React Router for navigation between pages.

-Install Dependencies:
+-Install Dependencies:

-bash
-Copy code
-npm install
+  -npm install
-Run the Application:
+-Run the Application:

-bash
-Copy code
-npm run dev
+  -npm run dev

-The app will be available at http://localhost:3000.
+  -The app will be available at http://localhost:3000.

-Admin Credentials
+-Admin Credentials
-To log in as an admin, use the following credentials:
+  -To log in as an admin, use the following credentials:

-Username: admin
+  -Username: admin
-Password: admin
+  - Password: admin
+  -
-API Simulations
+-API Simulations
-The project uses a mock API (mockapi.js) to simulate user and role management operations.
+  -The project uses a mock API (mockapi.js) to simulate user and role management operations.
 The functions available are:

-fetchUsers(): Fetches all users. createUser(user): Creates a new user. updateUser(id, updatedData): Updates an existing user's data. deleteUser(id): Deletes a user by ID. fetchRoles(): Fetches available roles.
+  -fetchUsers(): Fetches all users.
+  -createUser(user): Creates a new user.
+  -updateUser(id, updatedData): Updates an existing user's data.
+  -deleteUser(id): Deletes a user by ID.
+  -fetchRoles(): Fetches available roles.